lucrae/texlite/README.md

 Use `texlite --help` for options and information.
 If you have any issues installing, refer to [Installation Fixes](#installation-fixes).

-# Guide
+# Get Started

-All the info you need on writing with TeXLite is in this [this concise guide](https://github.com/lucrae/texlite/blob/master/docs/guide.md).
+A run-down on all you need to know is in [this concise guide](https://github.com/lucrae/texlite/blob/master/docs/guide.md).

 # Contributing

-TeXLite is still in development and has plenty of features and fixes yet to come!
+> TeXLite is still in development and has plenty of features and fixes yet to come!
 If you can help with that, no matter to what degree, contributions to the project are greatly appreciated.

+You can become a contributer to the project by:

+- Fixing bugs, or trying to break TeXLite to discover bugs.
+- Adding new components (which is as simple as adding a module to `texlite/components` and then adding it to `parse.py`).
+- Writing documentation or examples (super appreciated!)
+- Adding ideas for the project to [Issues](https://github.com/lucrae/texlite/issues).

 Notes on contributing:

-- If you have any issues/bugs/requests, or want to know what code is in need of writing, please go to [Issues](https://github.com/lucrae/texlite/issues).

 - If you're new to contributing, that's okay!
 Refer to [this great guide](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) on how to get started.
+- Go to [Issues](https://github.com/lucrae/texlite/issues) to report any bugs, suggest any features, or see what contributions are currently in need.
 - Before and after implementing features, run tests on your local build with `$ tox` and lint with `$ tox -e lint`.
 Pull requests will not be accepted if not passing tests.

 # Other

 ## License

-TeXLite is licensed under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+TeXLite is licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 You are essentially free to use this software in any way you want (privately, commercially, with modifications, etc.) on the condition that distributions stay open-source and stick to the license.

 ## Installation Fixes